Gidget (film): Plot

-In the end, her father arranges a date for Gidget with Jeffrey Matthews that she grudgingly accepts.
+Afterwards, the two combatants leave the beach house together and find Gidget stranded with a flat tire and without her driver's license.
+Once again, police are summoned.
+Gidget's father, having heard of the incident, decides to take control and orders her out of the surfing scene.
+Furthermore, he sets her up on a blind date with Jeffrey Matthews, the son of a business associate.
+She grudgingly accepts.
 To her surprise, Matthews turns out to be Moondoggie.
-The two return to the beach to find Kahuna tearing down his beach shack and find out that he has taken a job as an airline pilot.
-Moondoggie and Gidget realize how they feel about each other and, as an act of romantic devotion, Moondoggie asks Gidget to wear his class pin.
-Kahuna cheerfully warns Moondoggie that Gidget is quite a woman.
+The two return to the beach to find Kahuna tearing down his shack.
+They further discover he has taken a job as an airline pilot.
+Moondoggie and Gidget realize their affection for each other and, as an act of romantic devotion, Moondoggie asks Gidget to wear his class pin.
+Before leaving, Kahuna cheerfully warns Moondoggie that Gidget might be small but she's quite a woman.